Hazards covered by anticipation

-Since 2019, the Niger Red Cross, with support from the French Red Cross and the Climate Centre, has been developing an Early Action Protocol (EAP) for Drought as an integral component of a project to build community resilience against food insecurity.
+Since 2019, the Niger Red Cross, with support from the French Red Cross and the Climate Centre, has been developing an Early Action Protocol (EAP) for Drought as an integral component of a project to build community resilience against food insecurity, called 'Strengthening the resilience of populations in the face of periods of food and nutritional insecurity in the region of Zinder'.

 The Niger Red Cross developed an EAP for Floods in the Dosso and Zinder regions, with support from the Belgian Red Cross.

 In 2019, WFP began supporting the development of seasonal forecasts, triggers and early actions for drought in the Zinder region (Dogo commune).
 It is coordinating with the Niger Red Cross and FAO.

 FAO is working to support early actions for drought in Niger.